awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DEFAULT_PRIVILEGES.md

 Defines the default set of access privileges to be applied to objects that are created in the future by the specified user\.
 By default, users can change only their own default access privileges\.
 Only a superuser can specify default privileges for other users\.

-You can apply default privileges to users or user groups\.
+You can apply default privileges to roles, users, or user groups\.
 You can set default privileges globally for all objects created in the current database, or for objects created only in the specified schemas\.

 Default privileges apply only to new objects\.
 Running ALTER DEFAULT PRIVILEGES doesn’t change privileges on existing objects\.

 To view information about the default privileges for database users, query the [PG\_DEFAULT\_ACL](r_PG_DEFAULT_ACL.md) system catalog table\.

 For more information about privileges, see [GRANT](r_GRANT.md)\.

+## Required privileges<a name="r_ALTER_DEFAULT_PRIVILEGES-privileges"></a>

+Following are required privileges for ALTER DEFAULT PRIVILEGES:
++ Superuser
++ Users with the ALTER DEFAULT PRIVILEGES privilege
++ Users changing their own default access privileges
++ Users setting privileges for schemas that they have access privileges to

 ## Syntax<a name="r_ALTER_DEFAULT_PRIVILEGES-synopsis"></a>